Plant Based Diet Books 2023: 12 Top Picks from Dietitians

 Examples of whole foods on this diet include minimally processed vegetables, fruits, legumes, grains, nuts, and seeds.

-While a plant based diet does not automatically mean “vegan,” many of the popular plant based books seem to learn toward a reduction in animal products.
+So, while a plant based diet does not automatically mean “vegan,” many of the popular plant based books seem to lean toward a reduction in animal products.

 Following a appropriately planned healthy vegetarian diet (this includes vegan diets) may provide certain health benefits, such as a reduced risk of ischemic heart disease (1).